scothew/s3management/lab4/README.md

 ## Cross Region Replication (CRR) Overview
 CRR is a bucket level feature that allows for asynchronous replication of objects in different regions.
 Source and destination can be same or different accounts.
 Only new Objects or Puts will be replicated.
 Deletes and Lifecycle Policies will not be replicated.
-All data in transit is encrypted (SSL,TLS).
+All data in transit is encrypted (SSL/TLS).

 * **Use cases:** Compliance, Latency, Operational, Security.
 * **Requirements:** Versioning (source/dest), Different Regions (source/dest), Permissions (replication)